karthiksriramoju/22311a6917/README.md

 This repository contains **two separate Node.js projects** located inside the folder `22311a6917`.
 Each sub-project can be run independently.
 The two sub-projects are:

-- `calculator` – A basic Node.js-based Average Calculator HTTP
+- `calculator` – A basic Node.js Project - Average Calculator HTTP
 Microservice server.
 - `stock_price_aggrator` – A Node.js application that aggregates stock prices.